amrigosss/Automatic-Plant-Watering-System/README.md

 ---

  Features
-- Monitors soil moisture in real-time
+- Monitors soil moisture in real-time.
-- Activates water pump when soil is dry
+- Activates water pump when soil is dry.
-- Automatically turns off pump when moisture is sufficient
+- Automatically turns off pump when moisture is sufficient.
-- Prevents both overwatering and underwatering
+- Prevents both overwatering and underwatering.
-- Energy and water-efficient
+- Energy and water-efficient.

 ---